genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/01_create-project.md

 ---

 ## Create new Genesis project
 At this point you should have `genx` installed on your machine.
-If you don't follow this [guide](/getting-started/prerequisites/genx/) to set it up.
+If you don't, then follow this [guide](/getting-started/prerequisites/genx/) to set it up.

 Use `genx` to create new blank project following the instructions [here](/getting-started/quick-start/create-a-new-project/).
 For the rest of the tutorial `datapipeline-trades` will be used for project name but feel free to choose any name you like.